Akshaykhanna111/Flavors_of_Success_Predicting_Restaurant_Popularity_In_Paris/README.md

 ## Project/Goals
-Project Title: Falvors of Success (Predicting the Restaurant Popularity in Paris using Open Data like Yelp, Google Maps and Bike Station density etc.)
+Project Title: Flavors of Success (Predicting the Restaurant Popularity in Paris using Open Data like Yelp, Google Maps and Bike Station density etc.)

 Project Summary:
 The project focuses on leveraging open data to build a model that will help predict the restaurant popularity in Paris basis features like location of restaurant, competitors in vicinity, POI density within 1km, cuisine type etc.